 ———————————–

-Download the Musician’s Content Bundle for the entire month of February 2024!
+Download the Musician’s Content Bundle for the entire month of August 2024!
 You’ll have access to pre-designed posts that are fully customizable and curated specifically for musicians along with pre-written post captions!
-Plus, for the month of February, we’ll include a pre-written email template to keep your newsletter subscribers engaged.
+Plus, for the month of August, we’ll include a pre-written email template and a pre-written blog post to keep your newsletter subscribers and website visitors engaged.

-• Pre written editable social media images (3 to 5 images per week)
+• A month full of Pre written editable social media images

 • Pre-written post captions